TheGreen444/MessaginaWebApplication.../README.md

 Application name: KuraKani
-Kurakani is a nepali word
+is a nepali word which
-which means conversation
+means conversation in
-in english yeah it is a
+english jsut a simple
-simple chatting web app.
+chatting web application.